|

 I use the night sky apps listed above to help plan my astrophotography sessions.

-These are useful tools you can use for stargazing with your naked eye, binoculars, telescope, or even for astrophotography.
+These are useful tools you can use for stargazing with your naked eye, binoculars, telescopes, or even for astrophotography.
 They are especially helpful for beginners who need help identifying stars and planets in the night sky.

-Many of the stargazing apps on this allow you to point your phone toward the sky, and provide you with useful information about what you are seeing.
+Many of the stargazing apps on this allow you to point your phone toward the sky and provide you with useful information about what you are seeing.
 An astronomy app can tell you which constellations are currently in the night sky, along with bright stars, planets, galaxies, or even a newly discovered comet.

 Many of the apps on this list are completely free for you to download on your Android Device or Apple iPhone.